Impostors and Beasts

 many members of Christ’s church over the centuries.
 They infiltrate congregations

 with seductive lies and the promises of peace and prosperity.
-They often use purported
+They use apparent

 supernatural miracles to delude as many believers as possible.